Investigate false positives

 Lost track of your investigation?

-You can access the investigation history table by navigating through the Administration tab > Exceptions and Overrides > Review.
+You can access the investigation history table by navigating through the Administration tab, in the Vulnerabilities section, click Review vulnerability investigation requests.

 After clicking Review, the Investigation Results window appears.
 Nexpose details the steps of the investigation in this window based on the type of vulnerability check that it ran.
 The number of steps will vary depending on whether the vulnerability check requires authentication or not: